La Madeleine logo

 Is a La Madeleine franchise worth the investment?

 The value of a La Madeleine franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $1,230,360 to $2,254,160.
-La Madeleine disclosed average gross sales of $2,929,753 in 2025.
-The system reported 1 terminated units in 2025.
+La Madeleine disclosed average gross sales of $2,097,393 in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 What is the failure rate of La Madeleine franchises?